 When a patient is fitted with an oral device it is important to properly position the appliance for maximum oxygen intake.
 At Laguna Hills Center for Sleep Apnea, we conduct the laryngeal study using a Pharyngometer computer to measure the size of the oral pharyngeal passageway.
 The size of the airway can be increased by changing the position of the mandible (lower jaw) in relation to the maxilla (upper jaw).
 Dr. Abdulla is highly experienced at analyzing these measurements and adjusting the oral appliance for maximum oxygen intake based on each patient’s unique mandibular - maxilla relationship.

 In addition, our office also uses a Nasal Function Study using the Eccovision Acoustic Rhinometer to identify nasal obstruction in sleep disordered breathing patients.
 The left and right nostrils are tested independently and the results are displayed graphically to be saved and printed.
 If there is an obstruction or blockage, it will be easily seen.
 The Eccovision Acoustic Rhinometer lets us identify factors that may be inhibiting oxygen intake.
 Oxygen desaturation is a major factor in obstructive sleep apnea and a contributing factor in many other disorders.

 Sleep Apnea Treatment Options for Orange County Patients

 Call and schedule a no-charge initial consultation at the Laguna Hills Center for Sleep Apnea and CPAP Intolerance today to learn more.
-During this consultation, you'll work with Dr. Abdulla, who is one of just a few dentists in Orange County who is trained in dental sleep medicine.
+During this consultation, you'll work with Dr. Abdulla, who is one of just a few dentists in Orange County who is board-certified and trained in dental sleep medicine.
 With her experience and qualifications, you're certain to get the help you need to improve your sleep and health.